m0lentum/dexterior/README.md

 but it hasn't been tested with many cases yet.
 Some known rough edges remain.
-The visuals crate is quite limited at the moment, supporting only a narrow subset of 2D simulations.
+The visuals crate is quite limited at the moment, supporting only a few specific 2D use cases.

 ## Example